Nimodipine: Metabolism

 Nimodipine is metabolized in the first pass metabolism.
 The dihydropyridine ring of the nimodipine is dehydrogenated in the hepatic cells of the liver, a process governed by cytochrome P450 isoform 3A (CYP3A).
 This can be completely inhibited however, by troleandomycin (an antibiotic) or ketoconazole (an antifungal drug).

 Excretion

 Studies in non-human mammals using radioactive labeling have found that 40–50% of the dose is excreted via urine.
 The residue level in the body was never more than 1.5% in monkeys.

-Mode of action
+Mechanism of action

 Nimodipine binds specifically to L-type voltage-gated calcium channels.
 There are numerous theories about its mechanism in preventing vasospasm, but none are conclusive.

 Nimodipine has additionally been found to act as an antagonist of the mineralocorticoid receptor, or as an antimineralocorticoid.